-But that was almost a decade ago.
-The perception of these airlines has improved in recent years.
+BANGKOK – A decade ago, low-cost airlines were seen as a cheap alternative for air travel.
+But the industry has changed in recent years.
 With the arrival of Thai AirAsia and later Nok Air, the market has become more competitive.
 Each airlines tries to win customers by offering cheaper fares with better services.
 New fleets and new routes have been added by each airlines to expand its market.
-Thailand has become one of the countries with the biggest growth potential for aircraft purchases in Southeast Asia over the past decade, according to Boeing, a US aircraft manufacturer.
+Thailand has become one of the countries with the biggest growth potential for aircraft purchases in Southeast Asia over the past decade, according to US aircraft manufacturer Boeing.

 Tourism is one of the main driving forces behind the market expansion of low-cost airlines in Thailand.
 Thailand is a growing tourist destination with over 26 million visitors in 2013, almost a 20 percent increase from to 2012.
 Visitors from Southeast Asia countries and China contribute to the majority of the inbound tourists while visitors from Thailand to Japan and South Korea contribute to the growing number of outbound tourists.
 Newly launched Thai AirAsia X and Lion Air operate on these international routes.

 Another factor that contributes to the growth and expansion is the relocation of budget carrier operating base from the new Suvarnabhumi Airport (BKK) to the old Don Mueang Airport (DMK).
 Low-cost carriers were encouraged to move to the old airport in 2012 to ease congestion at the chief airport.
 These airlines benefit from the relocation as they can add more flights and avoid financial loss from possible delays.
 The move also reflects the point-to-point transit system, which does not necessarily allow for connections to other flights or airlines.